|Living history re-enactors portraying Captain Christian Huck and officers of the British Legion Cavalry and Loyalist Militia.|

 Presbyterian Church near Clover, South Carolina.

-For more information about Huck's Raid on Chester County please consult the following sources that were used to help with this blog post:
+For more information about the destruction of Hill's Iron Works please consult the following sources that were used to help with this blog post:

 The outstanding books: The Day It Rained Militia by Michael C. Scoggins (2005) ISBN 1-59629-015-3